scionproto/scion/doc/ControlPlanePKI.md

 The following conditions must hold for an update to be considered valid:

 - The [TAAC invariants](#taac-invariants) must hold.
-- The `TAAName` identifier field is immutable.
+- The `taa_name` identifier field is immutable.
-- The `TAACVersion` field must be equal to the previous version + 1.
+- The `taac_version` field must be equal to the previous version + 1.
-- The `NotBefore` validity field must be in the range spanned by the validity fields of the previous TAAC.
+- The `not_before` validity field must be in the range spanned by the validity fields of the previous TAAC.
-- There must be a number of signatures from offline keys from the previous TAAC greater than or equal to the `VotingQuorum` parameter in the previous TAAC.
+- There must be a number of signatures from offline keys from the previous TAAC greater than or equal to the `voting_quorum` parameter in the previous TAAC.
 - Any key that was not present in the previous TAAC must sign the new TAAC to show PoP.

 #### TAAC Dissemination